SeikaHirori/miru/readme.md

 ### (4/15/2023)
 - Started migration to Swift and SwiftUI
     - Already linked up Codable to JSON for Project Minami's Offline Anime Database
+    - Created View for displaying information for anime details

 ### (4/6/2023)
 - Rework code from Python to Swift.